Under the mask, behind the charm lurks the real-deal Monster.

 Then ducks behind a curtain of pretty only to flash a thigh of evil.

 At first blush a true love scamming sociopath appears charming.
 Kind.
 Gentle.
 Genuine.
+Unique.
+Incredible.
 So sincere our hearts hurt.
-So devastatingly moving we’re humbled in openings of moments we’ve never seen before and what seem to be realizations about them, about ourselves – about how to be human – that endear us more deeply to them.
+So devastatingly moving we’re humbled in openings to views and moments in life we’ve never seen before – and reach what seem to be realizations about ourselves, about them – about how to be human – that endear us more deeply to them.

-In stunned awe, an elevated in-and-out of focus sensation overtakes us – an infusion of imaginings washes through us as we grant them immunity in our hearts musing: They’re better people than we are.
+In stunned awe, an elevated in-and-out of focus sensation overtakes us – an infusion of imaginings washes through us, and wonderings of: what is this…? finally pull an answer to the shore of our conscious, organized thought – and we grant them immunity in our hearts, musing: They’re better people than we are.